-- There are 7 troubleshooting/warning lights on the control panel.
+- There are 8 troubleshooting/warning lights on the control panel.
 The upper 6 green troubleshooting lights indicate the status of a sequence of functions while the unit is running.
-The lower red warning light indicates low fluid level. - When the burner is on, all green lights should be on.
+The lower 2 red warning lights indicate low fluid levels. - When the burner is on, all green lights should be on.
 Any light that is not illuminated while the burner is on should be considered burnt out. - The Aquastat and Burner lights will turn ON and OFF as the burner cycles. - Troubleshoot power issues at the control panel terminal strip.
 Remove the control panel to expose terminal strip. - Refer to "Appendix Electrical Schematic" for terminal locations.